phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 277843
+#Total Number of Tweets: 454919
-#Number of Rubio Tweets: 85324
+#Number of Trump Tweets: 278345
-#Number of Sanders Tweets: 63175
+#Number of Clinton Tweets: 252714
-#Number of Carson Tweets: 37884
+#Number of Rubio Tweets: 85464
-#Number of Bush Tweets: 28306
+#Number of Sanders Tweets: 63383
-#Total Number of Tweets:
+#Number of Carson Tweets: 37942
-#Number of Clinton Tweets:
+#Number of Bush Tweets: 28359
 ---